 Matt: I ordered ten raccoons as editorial assistants but my handwriting is bad and there are 100 of them here, and I didn’t get any cages, and I don’t think they understand editorial principles and also THEIR CLAWS ARE REALLY SHARP.

 Matt: No that’s snails.
 Don’t eat crusty snails.
 Can you call the raccoon police please Paul I’m quite scared.

 Paul: If you have any photos you’d like to share, please comment below!
 We’ve sourced these from public posts on Twitter (from the #shux2017 and #shux17 hashtags, if there’s any you’d rather we take down, let us know and we will).
 You can email us your comments, your ideas for next year and any questions about, well, almost anything at [email protected].
-Again, thank you all so, so, so much, and once again I want to make sure we thank our astounding volunteers, magnificent guests and, of course, Chris and Lisa, who contributed an incalculable amount toward making this a reality.
+Again, thank you all so, so, so much, and once again I want to make sure we thank our astounding volunteers, magnificent guests and, of course, our business manager, who contributed an incalculable amount toward making this a reality.
 HEROES.